2018 National Conference - Guide to the Agenda

 These sessions feature expert speakers from various companies formally affiliated with TCG, and are each designed to address specific business needs of TCG’s membership.
 Past Trend Workshops have included included My Audience, Your Audience (TRG Arts), Digital Marketing for the Arts: How to Reach and Engage More Patrons at Every Stage of the Funnel (MOGOArts), and Flex Your Subscription Muscles (TheatreMania/OvationTix).

-For those who feel lunch is a meal best enjoyed over even more programming, check out Conference 2.0 for a diverse set of Friday and Saturday 60-minute Lunch sessions.
+For those who feel lunch is a meal best enjoyed over even more programming, check out our Agenda for a diverse set 60-minute lunch sessions on Saturday.

-Carefully curated by our Portland Host Committee, these are intimate dining excursions on Friday evening, hosted by area artists and arts leaders at some of the most popular culinary destinations in town.
+Carefully curated by our St. Louis Host Committee, these are intimate dining excursions on Friday evening, hosted by area artists and arts leaders at some of the most popular culinary destinations in town.
 Are you a foodie?
 Flying solo at the Conference?
-Sign up for a Dine-Around on Conference 2.0 and meet your group after Friday programming ends to travel to the restaurant together.
+Sign up for a Dine-Around and meet your group after Friday programming ends to travel to the restaurant together.

 A few other things to help make your Conference experience unforgettable...

 We will be using a new digital platform (and Conference App) this year, and we ask that you pay special attention to the agenda you create for yourself via that platform.
 Some of our Skills-Building workshops will have capacity limits, and will indicate as such in their descriptions – please note this and only sign up for the workshops that you truly plan to attend!
 For workshops with caps, your opt-in will be taken as a formal sign-up, and may be sending another attendee to the workshop’s wait list.